Sumo: Since 1868

-The Meiji Restoration of 1868 brought about the end of the feudal system, and with it the wealthy daimyō as sponsors.
+The Meiji Restoration of 1868 brought about the end of the feudal system, and with it the wealthy as sponsors.
 Due to a new fixation on Western culture, sumo had come to be seen as an embarrassing and backward relic, and internal disputes split the central association.
 The popularity of sumo was restored when Emperor Meiji organized a tournament in 1884; his example would make sumo a national symbol and contribute to nationalist sentiment following military successes against Korea and China.
 The Japan Sumo Association reunited on 28 December 1925 and increased the number of annual tournaments from two to four, and then to six in 1958.
 The length of tournaments was extended from ten to fifteen days in 1949.

+Although exceptionally large wrestlers had long been celebrated – most famously the late-Edo Raiden Tameemon (1767–1825), who reportedly stood 197 cm and weighed 169 kg – such physiques were unusual rather than typical, and woodblock prints from the pre-regulation era depict opponents of comparatively lean build.
+The institutional expectation that all professional wrestlers should be heavy emerged only in the late Meiji era.
+Around 1903, the influential Dewanoumi stable – then home to the 19th Hitachiyama Taniemon – was inundated with new recruits and replaced individually prepared meals with communal hot pot dishes, both for kitchen efficiency and to support rapid weight gain.
+The practice spread rapidly to other stables, and over the 20th century the systematic pursuit of bulk became central to sumo training, accelerating particularly after World War II as Japanese diets shifted toward greater protein and caloric density.
+Reflecting this shift, the average weight of top division wrestlers continued to increase, from 125 kg in 1969 to over 150 kg by 1991, reaching a record 166 kg as of January 2019.